All Episodes

 He didn't like Reagan.

-1968, he was a Rockefeller state chairman, 68, talks about going to a Goldwater meeting in 64.
+Talks about going to a Goldwater meeting in 64.

-The establishment was happy.
+Remember now, 1988, the establishment was happy.

-They couldn't wait to get rid of.
+They couldn't wait to get rid of it.

 In fact, Jeff Lord at American Spectator has written about some of the things that happened when the Bush 41 people showed up and took over the West Wing.

-But in 1988, your ticket to the top of the GOP was to sign up for being a moderate.
+It was, I forget the specifics, but in 1988, your ticket to the top of the GOP was to sign up for being a moderate.

-So at least at best you can say maybe Newt was practicing opportunism here.
+So at least at best, you can say maybe Newt was practicing opportunism here.

 So that's that.